 Schedule 15 is the SDLT (England and Northern Ireland) framework.
 Scottish land transactions operate under Schedule 17 of the Land and Buildings Transaction Tax (Scotland) Act 2013; Welsh land transactions operate under Schedule 7 of the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017.
 Both frameworks share architecture with FA 2003 Schedule 15 (an SLP-style formula, an income-profit-share metric for partnership share, a connected-persons web, an anti-withdrawal period) but the procedural detail, the revenue authority administering the filing (Revenue Scotland; Welsh Revenue Authority), and the rate scales applied to any residual chargeable consideration are not identical.

-For a cross-border portfolio (English and Scottish properties; English and Welsh properties; or all three jurisdictions), the partnership-incorporation calculation runs three separate analyses under three statutes with three filing requirements.
-The SLP formula is the same in shape but the jurisdictional context is distinct.
-Sessions writing on cross-border partnership incorporations must use the right framework for each property and cannot rely on FA 2003 Schedule 15 alone.
+If your portfolio crosses borders (English and Scottish properties, English and Welsh properties, or all three jurisdictions), your partnership-incorporation calculation runs three separate analyses under three statutes with three filing requirements.
+The SLP formula is the same in shape, but the jurisdiction changes the detail.
+Use the right framework for each property; you cannot rely on FA 2003 Schedule 15 alone.

-Schedule 15 partnership SDLT relief addresses one tax in the incorporation stack.
-The complete incorporation has three principal tax dimensions, each governed by separate statute.
-SDLT under FA 2003 (England and Northern Ireland), the focus of this page.
-CGT under TCGA 1992 ss.162 (incorporation relief, requiring the business to be a trade, which is rare for letting businesses, see our section 162 page) or s.165 (gift holdover, business-asset only, also rare for letting).
-Corporation tax on the incorporated company at 25% main rate (with marginal relief between £50,000 and £250,000 and small-profits rate of 19% at £50,000 or below).
+Schedule 15 only deals with one tax.
+Incorporation has three principal tax dimensions, each under its own statute.
+SDLT under FA 2003 (England and Northern Ireland), which is what you have just worked through.
+CGT under TCGA 1992 ss.162 (incorporation relief, which needs the business to be a trade, rare for letting businesses, covered in our section 162 guide) or s.165 (gift holdover, business-asset only, also rare for letting).
+And corporation tax on the company itself at the 25% main rate (with marginal relief between £50,000 and £250,000 and a small-profits rate of 19% at £50,000 or below).